GravityPDF/gravity-pdf-documentation/docs/v6/templates/leo.md

 ### Logo / Image
 * This image is positioned in the top-right of the first page of the PDF (adjacent to the [Main Heading](#main-heading)).
 The height of the image will be no greater than 235px (20 millimetres or about 0.78 inches).
 * An image 500px wide will be a suitable resolution in most cases.
-To ensure your PDF generates quickly and the PDF file size stays small we recommend using an image under 1MB.
+To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 1MB.

 ### Footer
 * The footer is displayed in the bottom of all pages in your PDF.
-* The footer text is center-aligned in the document and this cannot be changed.
+* The footer text is center-aligned in the document, and this cannot be changed.
 * The footer background colour is set using the [Secondary Color](#secondary-color) Setting.
-The text colour will use black or white (which ever has the best contrast).
+The text colour will use black or white (whichever has the best contrast).

 ### Primary Color
 * Used for the top-bar background colour that is displayed on every page.
 The default colour is Azure Radiance (hex `#098FFE`).